Self-hosting notes with a Raspberry Pi and TiddlyWiki

 Why not just use Evernote?

 Over the years I’ve trusted numerous third party services for note taking, but none have quite cut the mustard.
 Evernote was the first and I persevered with it for many years.
 It’s feature set is adequate, the note search is snappy and the price just about acceptable.
 But there’s one reason that I felt an urge to stop using it - at the time, note data was stored unencrypted on Evernote’s servers.
-Even now, they use Google supplied encryption at rest, but unless I’m the one the has the encryption keys, I won’t be satisfied.
+Even now, they use Google supplied encryption at rest, but unless I’m the one who has the encryption keys, I won’t be satisfied.
 Although I’m sure they have a top notch security team, but if someone else has my encryption keys, that doesn’t give me a warm fuzzy feeling.

 Then I tried Bear.
 Bear is a fine example of software done right.
 Its interface is majestic, the feature set complete and it doesn’t lock your notes into a proprietary format.
 App performance is blazingly fast due to their deep integration with Apple provided SDK interfaces.
 But their deep integration with Apple is also their downfall for me.
 Bear only supports MacOS and iOS.
 My home machine and laptop are Linux only, for which there is no way to use Bear.